 - To lock the spindle, depress and hold the spindle lock button. - While keeping the button depressed, rotate the chuck clockwise until the spindle clicks into a locked position and will not rotate further. - To unlock, release the button.

-NOTE: Always be sure the spindle lock button is released and the spindle lock is disengaged before turning the drill ON.
+NOTE: Always be sure the spindle lock button is released and disengaged before turning the drill ON.